 Solar panels contain a number of elements that allow them to harness the sun’s energy.
 These materials include silicon solar cells, metal frames, a glass sheet for casing, standard wiring, bus wires, and plexiglass.
 Plexiglass is used as an extra precaution to protect the solar cells.
 In order to maintain efficiency, an insulation sheet is installed to keep the solar cells cool and reduce humidity within the panel.
 The cooler the panel, the quicker it can process sunlight into energy.
 Like all electronics, solar works slightly more efficiently in cooler climates.

-Amorphous panels are the cheaper and less efficient modules within the industry, made of silicone and steel.
-Polycrystalline solar panels are easily identifiable by their noticeable blue coloring.
+Amorphous (thin film) panels are the cheaper and less efficient modules within the industry, made of silicone and steel.
+Polycrystalline (poly silicon) solar panels are easily identifiable by their noticeable blue coloring.
 These panels are much more efficient than amorphous panels but require more space than monocrystalline panels.
-Due to their higher silicon purity, monocrystalline panels are more efficient than the others.
+Due to their higher silicon purity, monocrystalline (mono silicon) panels are more efficient than the others.
 Thus, monocrystalline panels have become the most popular choice, as they are extremely efficient and take up the least amount of roof space.